 Visual Studio Code is one of the most popular code editors for Linux systems, offering powerful debugging tools, Git integration, and an extensive extension ecosystem.
 This guide shows you how to install Visual Studio Code on Rocky Linux using Microsoft’s official repository, which ensures you receive automatic security updates through your standard DNF package manager.

-Whether you need the stable release for production work or the insider version for extension development, this installation method integrates seamlessly with Rocky Linux 10, 9, and 8.
+Whether you need the stable release for production work or the insider version for extension development, this installation method works identically on Rocky Linux 10, 9, and 8.
+By the end of this guide, you will have a fully functional VS Code installation with verified repository access and the knowledge to update or remove it cleanly.

 Update Your Rocky Linux System